i-winxd/FnF-Spritesheet-to-PNG-seq/README.md

 # Friday Night Funkin' Spritesheet to PNG sequence (and also GIFs, indirectly)
 Breaks apart a Friday Night Funkin' spritesheet back to its individual components in the form of a PNG sequence.
+This is intended if you want to work with Friday Night Funkin' animations outside the game, such as uploading animations in GIF format to the Friday Night Funkin' wiki.

 ## How do I use this thing?
 **READ THIS THING CAREFULLY!!!
 THERE ARE "MUST KNOWS" IN THIS!!!** When running this program, it will prompt you to load your PNG/XML spritesheet.
 For the spritesheet you want to target, the PNG and XML file of it **must** be in the same folder.